penyland/blog/content/posts/2025-03-14-getting-started-with-containers.md

 An image is composed of multiple layers.
 Each layer represents a change to the image.
 When you run a container from an image, the container is created by stacking the layers on top of each other.
 This allows you to reuse layers across multiple images and containers, which makes images lightweight and fast to download and run.
 The image is typically defined in a Dockerfile, which is a text file that contains a set of instructions for building the image.
 We will take a closer look at Dockerfiles in a later post.

-## How do you get started with containers?
+### Get started with containers
-To get started with containers you need to install a container runtime.
+First you need to install a container runtime.
 The most popular container runtime is Docker.
-Docker is a platform for developing, shipping, and running applications in containers.
-Docker provides the ability to package and distribute applications as containers, which are isolated environments that contain everything an application needs to run.
 Other alternatives to Docker are Podman, containerd and Rancher.
 I will be using Docker in this series of posts but also briefly touch on Podman in a later post.

 ### Where do you get container images?